-- 4. The following additional requirements:
+4. The following additional requirements:

-- a.
+a.
 Residence Credit Requirement

-- The period for graduate study must include a period of residence work.
-Residence for graduate students is defined as: 1) Completion of a minimum load of 9 semester hours of graduate credit during one semester or an 8-week summer session, or a minimum of 5 semester hours of graduate credit in each of two five-week summer terms; 2) being available during that period for conferences with instructors, work in the library or laboratory and similar out-of-class experiences.
+The period for graduate study must include a period of residence work.
+Residence for graduate students is defined as: 1) Completion of a minimum load of 9 semester hours of graduate credit during one semester; 2) being available during that period for conferences with instructors, work in the library or laboratory and similar out-of-class experiences.
 Any waiver of this requirement must be approved by the advisor, Division Head, and Dean of Graduate Studies.

-- b.
+b.
 Transfer